Recently a huge row broke out on a writers’ group when someone complained that people around her in a café were being too loud,

 One of my favourite writing spots is Govett’s Café in my village of Blackheath.
 It’s relatively quiet, inexpensive and the staff are friendly without being intrusive.
 I tend to write away from home in winter, so soup is my usual choice.
 Plus a couple of coffees of course.

-I think the last word on this subject should go to Idov;
+I think the last word on the subject of writing in cafes should go to Idov;

 That sounds fair enough to me.